-Although the Texas cave diving beetle, Texas troglobitic water slater, and Comal Spring salamander are listed in the permit, the conditions in the Permit are not active in 2014 as none of these species are presently listed as threatened or endangered with this directly acknowledged (Item H: 7-9) in the permit.
+Although the Texas cave diving beetle, Texas troglobitic water slater, and Comal Spring salamander are listed in the permit, the conditions in the Permit are not active in 2015 as none of these species are presently listed as threatened or endangered with this directly acknowledged (Item H: 7-9) in the permit.
 Additionally, Item I of the permit acknowledges that only if the San Marcos gambusia is located or found in the study area, will take provisions apply.
-As this has not occurred in 2014, the San Marcos gambusia is not included in this Item M assessment.
+As this has not occurred in 2015, the San Marcos gambusia is not included in this Item M assessment.
 Finally, being a plant, Texas wild-rice is not allotted incidental take provisions under this federal permit, so it is not germane to the Item M assessment.
-However, it is noted that Texas wild-rice is included throughout this memorandum to document restoration activities in the San Marcos River.

-Documentation of baseline habitat conditions: For the six actively covered HCP species (listed above) maps of occupied habitat for the Comal and San Marcos Springs/River systems were prepared in GIS, based on EAA biological monitoring data (BIO-WEST 2002 - 2013a,b, BIO-WEST 2014a,b, BIO-WEST 2015a,b) and other existing sources for the HCP covered species.
+Documentation of baseline habitat conditions: For the six actively covered HCP species (listed above) maps of occupied habitat for the Comal and San Marcos Springs/River systems were prepared in GIS, based on EAA biological monitoring data (BIO-WEST 2002 - 2013a,b, BIO-WEST 2014a,b, BIO-WEST 2015a,b, BIO-WEST 2016a,b) and other existing sources for the HCP covered species.

-Prior to the original Item M assessment in 2013, specific discussions were held with staff from the USFWS Austin Ecological Services (ES) office to establish the appropriate definition and description of "occupied" habitat.
-Based on those conversations, "occupied" habitat was defined as 1) areas in the Comal and San Marcos systems where the covered species have been physically collected or visually documented, and 2) aquatic vegetation types specific to the fountain darter that have been routinely sampled over the past decade through biological monitoring with documented occupancy.
-Following USFWS review of the 2013 EAA ITP Annual Report, a meeting was held on October 1, 2014 with USFWS Austin ES professionals who confirmed that the definition of occupied habitat used in the 2013 assessment was appropriate with one small adjustment relative to Texas wild-rice further described in the San Marcos system fountain darter section below.
+Prior to the original Item M assessment, specific discussions were held with staff from the USFWS Austin Ecological Services (ES) office to establish the appropriate definition and description of "occupied" habitat.
+Based on those initial and subsequent conversations with USFWS ES, "occupied" habitat is presently defined as 1) areas in the Comal and San Marcos systems where the covered species have been physically collected or visually documented, and 2) aquatic vegetation (including Texas wild-rice) types specific to the fountain darter that have been routinely sampled over the past decade through biological monitoring with documented occupancy.
 Table 1 summarizes the occupied habitat in meters squared (m2) for each of the covered species pertinent to the Item M assessment.
 Figures for each species are presented following the discussion in each respective section.
-As per the ITP and USFWS Austin ES guidance, the 2014 assessment is representative of conditions at the start of calendar year 2014 including any mitigation / restoration measures that resulted in a change in occupied habitat for any of the covered species.
+As per the ITP and USFWS Austin ES guidance, the 2015 assessment is representative of conditions at the start of calendar year 2015 including any mitigation / restoration measures that resulted in a change in occupied habitat for any of the covered species.